Forest School:

 At Red Eft Play we have consciously created an environment without technology.
 Children are outside for five hours a day, exploring and playing in the forest.
 We have a yurt for rest time, with books, board games, and old-fashioned toys.

 As best we can, we have tried to mimic the conditions in which our ancestors raised and educated children: simple, social, and outdoors.
-We allow for “risky play”, in which children challenge themselves appropriately, while also monitoring for safety.
+We allow for “risky play”, in which children challenge themselves appropriately.
 We assume competence, and encourage problem-solving both in social situations, and physical challenges.

 Here are some RESOURCES about the science of play, the risks of too much screen-time, and the phenomenon of “nature-deficit disorder”: